Getting off the mat

 The freshman from Texas went 4-for-7 with three homers and nine RBIs in the doubleheader.
 Lilly Peverelle went 6-for-9 with seven RBIs, homered in the first game and came within inches of a grand slam in the nightcap.

-“I honestly don’t know anything (about the record),” Aguirre said.
+“I honestly don’t really know anything (about the record),” Aguirre said.
 “I know my goal.
-I came in today I want double digits in home run and I did it.”
+I came in today I want double digits in home run and I did it … Against them last time we played this pitcher struck me out and I wanted to get back and prove that that’s not who I am.”

 She got Nos.
-10 and 11 in her first two at-bats of the nightcap.
+10 and 11 in her first two at-bats in the nightcap.
 The first one tied the game 2-2.
-The second one gave them a 5-2 lead and was part of a 10-run third inning.
+The second one gave the Mighty Oaks a 5-2 lead as part of a 10-run third inning.

-The loss in the first game can only be described as crushing.
-The Mighty Oaks scored 10 runs in the third inning to open an 11-2 lead, but Del Tech answered with nine the next inning to tie the game.
-It went back and forth from there until the seventh when the visitors scored five runs to take their first lead since the first inning and then closed it out with a game-ending double play.
+The first game loss can only be described as crushing.
+The Mighty Oaks looked on their way to a run-rule victory, scoring 10 runs in the third inning to open an 11-2 lead, but then gave up nine runs the next inning to lose all of it.
+The game went back and forth from there – with the Mighty Oaks leading twice more — until Del Tech scored five runs in the seventh to take their first lead since the first inning and then closed it out with a game-ending double play.

-The Mighty Oaks’ woes in the opener were exasperated by four fly balls dropped in the outfield, prompting them to take fly balls between games, a practice that had done previous but gotten away from for various reasons.
-Jordyn Busch threw 187 pitches in going the distance the circle for Salem, but at no time did the coaches consider lifting her from the game.
+The Mighty Oaks’ woes in the opener were exasperated by four dropped fly balls in the outfield due to lazy approaches to the ball, prompting them to take fly balls between games, a practice that had done previous but gotten away from for various reasons.
+Jordyn Busch threw 187 pitches in going the distance in the circle for Salem, but at no time did the coaches consider lifting her from the game.

-The second game went almost the same way.
-The Mighty Oaks scored 10 runs in the third inning again to take a 10-2 lead.
 They were three outs away from a run-rule win when Del Tech scored six in the fifth to extend the game.
-The Mighty Oaks were one hit away from walking it off in the bottom of the fifth with two already in and runners at second and third with two outs, but Del Tech shortstop Abby Marsh kept her team in the game by snaring Chantelle Hiskey’s sharp liner that was headed into left field.
+They were one hit away from walking it off in the bottom of the fifth with two already in and runners at second and third with two outs, but Del Tech shortstop Abby Marsh kept her team in the game by snaring Chantelle Haskey’s sharp liner that was headed into left field.

 Del Tech kept the pressure on with Maggie Hubbard’s three-run homer in the sixth (14-11).
 The Mighty Oaks got one back in the home sixth, then Savannah Palverento got them out of the game by retiring the side in the seventh without incident.